myquay/michael-mckenna.com/blog/content/fragment/_index.md

     weight: 3
 ---

-A slice of life commentary of bits and pieces that aren't substantial enough for a full blog post.
+A slice of commentary of bits and pieces that aren't substantial enough for a full blog post.